Photo courtesy of the Scottish Fire and Rescue Service

 be found under the crime prevention section on this site.

-on rural specific crime can be found on various police websites such as
+on rural specific crime can be found on various police websites such as the Rural Policing Liaison Group and

 The anonymity of much city crime and anti social behaviour, city